Tharagathi Gadhi Daati

 Tharagathi Gadhi Daati is an Indian Telugu-language teen drama streaming series directed by Mallik Ram.
-A remake of The Viral Fever's Hindi-language web series Flames, the series is produced by Anurabh Kumar and has an ensemble cast of Harshith Reddy, Payal Radhakrishna, Nikhil Devadula and Snehal Kamat.
+A remake of The Viral Fever's Hindi-language web series Flames, the series is produced by Anurabh Kumar and has an ensemble cast of Harshith Malgireddy, Payal Radhakrishna, Nikhil Devadula and Snehal Kamat.
 First season of the series was premiered on 20 August 2021 on Aha.
 The title of the web series is inspired from the song of the same name from the soundtrack album of the 2020 film Colour Photo.